"The key to beating him will be speed and Amir Khan's got that."

-WBC middleweight champion, Santos Saul Alvarez Barragan, will make his first title defense of 2016 against former two-time world champion, Amir Khan.
+WBC middleweight champion, Santos Saul Alvarez Barragan, will make his first title defence of 2016 against the former two-time world champion, Amir Khan.

 The newly built, 20,000 capacity, T-Mobile Arena in the boxing capital of the world – Las Vegas, Nevada – will host the eagerly anticipated match-up between the two on May 7, 2016.

 So what can we expect to see in the all-exciting showdown between Canelo and King Khan?

 First of all, let’s take a look at their fighter profiles:

 As you can see, there is very little difference between their respective heights and reaches.
 Importantly, however, Canelo holds a significant weight advantage over his upcoming opponent.

 Significantly, the agreement between them has been made without a rehydration clause in the contract and at a catch-weight of 155lbs.